Designing the org chart

-An org chart is simply a diagram of who is responsible for what and who reports to whom.
-Even a small team benefits from drawing one, because it forces you to name every job that needs doing.
+An org chart is a diagram of who is responsible for what and who reports to whom.
+Even a small team should draw one, because the exercise forces you to name every job that needs doing.

-- Mechanical / Build — designs and fabricates the chassis, drivetrain, and game-piece mechanisms.
+- Mechanical, or build, designs and fabricates the chassis, drivetrain, and game-piece mechanisms.

-- Electrical — wiring, the Power Distribution Hub (PDH) or older Power Distribution Panel (PDP), motor controllers, pneumatics, and the control system (roboRIO).
+- Electrical handles wiring, the Power Distribution Hub (PDH) or the older Power Distribution Panel (PDP), motor controllers, pneumatics, and the control system (roboRIO).

-- Software / Programming — robot code (usually Java, C++, or Python with WPILib), driver controls, and autonomous routines.
+- Software, sometimes called programming, writes the robot code (usually Java, C++, or Python with WPILib), the driver controls, and the autonomous routines.

-- CAD / Design — models the robot in tools like Onshape or SolidWorks before anything is cut.
+- CAD, or design, models the robot in tools like Onshape or SolidWorks before anything is cut.

-The business sub-team typically owns several distinct functions, and on larger teams each becomes its own sub-group with a lead:
+The business sub-team usually owns several separate functions.
+On a larger team each one becomes its own sub-group with a lead:

-- Sponsorship & Fundraising — sponsor outreach, grant applications, sponsor relations.
+- Sponsorship and fundraising handles sponsor outreach, grant applications, and sponsor relations.

-- Outreach & Community — demos, mentoring younger teams, running events.
+- Outreach and community runs demos, mentors younger teams, and puts on events.

-- Marketing / Media — website, social media, photography, branding, the team logo and uniforms.
+- Marketing and media owns the website, social media, photography, branding, and the team logo and uniforms.

-- Awards & Documentation — the Impact Award submission, the business plan, the team portfolio.
+- Awards and documentation covers the Impact Award submission, the business plan, and the team portfolio.

-- Logistics — travel, hotels, food, registration deadlines, and pit organization at events.
+- Logistics handles travel, hotels, food, registration deadlines, and pit organization at events.

-A frequent misconception is that business is "below" engineering.
-On healthy teams, business and technical sub-teams are peers under a shared student leadership layer (captains) and mentor layer.
-Business does not just support engineering; it raises the money that pays for engineering, tells the team's story, and wins the awards that earn championship advancement.
+A common misconception is that business sits "below" engineering.
+On healthy teams, the business and technical sub-teams are peers under one student leadership layer (captains) and one mentor layer.
+Business raises the money that pays for engineering, tells the team's story, and wins the awards that earn championship advancement.

 Lead Mentors (adults)